evergreen-tm/seafile-rhel9/README.md

 Optionally install and start Tailscale to connect it to a tailnet

 ### What it will do soon:
-Automatically configure timezone for server
+Automatically configure timezone for Seafile
 Not break if the partition is already in fstab and/or already mounted
 Not require a separate partition for data
 More!